Yes! Even high achieving students stumble in the UCAT.

 1. Feedback statistics show that 99.1% of our customers would recommend MedEntry’s services to their friends.
 Here at MedEntry UCAT Prep, we are result orientated.

-3. Research on students re-sitting UCAT has shown that UCAT Preparation results in an average improvement of about 35 percentile points in UCAT results.
+3. Research on students re-sitting UMAT (now UCAT) has shown that preparation results in an average improvement of about 35 percentile points in results.

-4. An AMSA (Australian Medical Students' Association) survey in 2008 found that most students found preparation helpful.
+4. An AMSA (Australian Medical Students' Association) survey found that most students found preparation helpful for the UMAT (now UCAT).

 5. Evaluation by an independent statutory organisation, RDWA, carried out every year, has shown that students found MedEntry courses extremely useful.
 You are welcome to look at these at our business premises.